aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 `127.0.0.1/embedded/oci2disk`

-The `oci2disk` Action provides the capability of streaming a raw (compressed) disk image from an OCI compliant registry to a local block device.
+The `oci2disk` Action provides the capability of streaming a raw (compressed) disk image from an OCI compliant-registry to a local block device.

 | Env variable | Type | Default Value | Required | Description |
 |--------------|------|---------------|----------|-------------|